dailypenn/challenge-react/README.md

 Note: This project is boostrapped with Create React App (CRA), so hot-reloading has been configured.
 This means after you run yarn start or npm start, the application will be recompiled automatically after a file is edited.

 ## Requirements
-- We want you to duplicate the general functionality of this [quiz](https://www.underthebutton.com/article/2020/01/parents-obligated-talk)
+- We want you to duplicate the functionality of this [quiz](https://www.underthebutton.com/article/2020/01/parents-obligated-talk).
+This means showing each of the questions with their options as a form that people can fill out and submit for a response.
-- We have provided data.js, which contains an object with properties questions and responses.
-In our example we provided only questions with four options, A, B, C and D, but we want you to support adding more options with different names (i.e. A, B, Z, H or First, Second, Third).
-- There are no requirements on how you map from quiz responses to results other than that it be reproducible and seem random.
+- Your code should injest data.json for content to show in the form.
+If we edit data.json, your website should update appropriately.
+- The questions in data.json have four options (A, B, C, D).
+Do not assume this invariant - questions can have more than four options, and their property names do not have to be letters.
+- Your quiz should be functional.
+The response shown doesn.
+I't have to match UTB's actual form, but it should atleast be reproducible.
+Selecting answers and submitting should show one of the responses.
+Reloading the page and selecting the same answers should show the same response.

+## Submission
+- Either fork this repository and commit your changes to your fork, and submit the link to your fork, or zip your repository and send it to chen@dailypennsylvanian.com